benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

 add_executable("${PROJECT_NAME}_test" ${TESTS})
 ```

-Now run `python3 ./setup.py develop` and if you navigate to `build/temp.*`, where `temp.*` varies by operating system, you should see an executable `python_cpp_example_test`.
+Now run `python3 ./setup.py develop` and if you navigate to `build/temp.*` (e.g., `build/temp.macosx-10.12-x86_64-3.6` on my system), you should see an executable `python_cpp_example_test`.
 Running this executable will execute the `catch` unit tests.
-Rather than run this executable ourselves, we will tell `setuptools` to run it along side the python unit tests.
+Rather than run this executable ourselves, however, we will tell `setuptools` to run it along side the python unit tests.

 #### Writing a custom test-runner for `setuptools`

 Just like we wrote a custom extension builder in `setup.py` in Part 1, we'll write a custom test runner to run both python and C++ unit tests.
-Add the following to your `setup.py` file:
+Add the following import command and class definition to your `setup.py` file:

 ```python
 from setuptools.command.test import test as TestCommand